This article may contain compensated links. See our full disclosure here

 Elegant and roomy suites overlook a serene central courtyard and modern furnishings and amenities.

 Staying at Magna Pars is a unique and luxurious experience.
 Make sure to enjoy aperitivo on the terrace.

-Boutique – The Yard Milano
+Midrange – The Yard Milano

 Guests enjoy the warm, and personalized service, a late check out of 12pm and take advantage the hotel’s packing and unpacking services.